FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 services listed above.

-## 2.4 Metrics Agent on the OpenStack Platform
+## 2.4 Installing a Metrics Agent on the OpenStack Platform

 For monitoring OpenStack services in your environment, you need to install a Metrics Agent on the OpenStack node on which the services are running.
 The agent installer performs the following